MateuszPawlowski/Theory-of-Algorithims-Project/README.md

 ## Description of the repo
 #### Symbols and Operators
-Following symbols and operators are used in the secure has algorithim
+Following symbols and operators are used in the secure has algorithm.
 - <b>AND, OR, XOR</b> are used as <b>^, ⊕, ∨</b>
 - <b>Complement, Left-shift, Right-shift</b> are used as <b>~, <<, >></b>
 - <b>ROTL n(x)=(x << n) ∨ (x >> w - n)</b> Circular left shift operation, where x is a w-bit word and n is an integer with 0 <= n < w